-Planning, it could be said, is to identify the problems of the future and to try to do something about them today...
+My starting point is that planning, it could be said, exists to identify the problems of the future and to do something about them today...

-My first thought then was to explore what was happening ten years ago.
+From there my first thought then was to what was happening ten years ago.
 Would it have been possible to foresee then what we are talking about now?
-The below are the results of a search for the news stories on the Planning website from 1 June 2016.
+Below are the news stories that featured on the Planning website on 1 June 2016.

 What do we notice?